jstachio/rainbowgum/README.md

 (core and not extensions)

 * Tiny Log requires the `java.sql` module.
 * Log4J2, Reload4J, and Logback require `java.xml` module.
+Logback requires it transitively!
-* slf4j-simple requires `SLF4J` a non JDK module.
+* slf4j-simple and Logback classic requires `SLF4J` a non JDK module.
+* Log4J2 and Tiny Log have their own logging facade API that cannot be removed

 What this means is Rainbow Gum can deliver a much smaller executable if packaged with Graal or JLink.